Step 1 - Preparation

 License slots are available

--> After approximately 2 seconds, the user sees the queue, and the timer starts.
+-> After approximately 2 seconds, the user sees the queue after click on reconnect the timer starts for next autologin.

 -> After the timer expires, an automatic login attempt is made.